“Why do our kids need to learn to code, when we never did?” - an Indian Parent, 2020.

 If teachers could build a platform for fellow teachers using Visual Development - the story could’ve been different.
 And hey, they wouldn’t even need to learn how to code.

-Hon’ble PM, Shri Narendra Modi recently announced the “Code for Atmanirbhar Bharat” innovation challenge as part of the आत्मनिर्भर भारत vision - acknowledging the vast potential of our market and the scale products can achieve if they can satisfy the demands of the market. [s]
+Hon’ble PM, Shri Narendra Modi recently announced the “Code for Atmanirbhar Bharat” innovation challenge as part of the आत्मनिर्भर भारत vision - acknowledging the vast potential of our market & the scale products can achieve if they can satisfy the demands of the market. [s]

 This manifesto echoes the vision.